dbosoft/YaNco/README.md

 **.NET**

-The library requires .NET Framework 4.7.1 or higher.
+The library requires .NET Framework >= 4.7.1 or .NET Core 3.1.
-Even if the core library itself is compatible with .NET Standard 2.0, only Windows is supported as runtime environment.
+Only Windows is supported as runtime environment.
-.NET Core will not work currently as it doesn' t support VC++ mixed mode (this may change for .NET Core 3.0).

 **C++ Runtime**

-The Visual Studio 2013 (VC++ 12.0) runtime library and the Visual Studio 2017 VC runtime library have to be installed.
+The Visual Studio 2013 (VC++ 12.0) runtime library and the Visual Studio 2019 VC runtime library have to be installed.
 Both libraries can be downloaded here: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

 **SAP Netweaver RFC SDK**